Where is Nicolas Anelka now?

 Often controversial, but a Premier League legend nonetheless, Nicolas Anelka retired from playing in 2015 after two seasons playing for Indian Super League side Mumbai City.

-He also won a number of trophies during his illustrious career including the Premier League twice, the FA Cup three times and he also won the UEFA Champions League with Real Madrid.
+A prolific striker during his time in the Premier League, he scored 20 or more goals for four of the six teams that he played for as well as winning a number of trophies during his illustrious career including the Premier League twice, the FA Cup three times and the UEFA Champions League with Real Madrid.

 Internationally, Anelka represented France on 50 occasions scoring 14 goals and he was a member of the successful side which won the 2000 UEFA European Championships and the 2001 FIFA Confederations Cup.

 During the last few years of his playing career, Anelka dipped his toe in the coaching side of the game.

 His first role was in 2012 whilst playing for Chinese side Shanghai Shenhua where he assisted compatriot Jean Tigana in a player-coach capacity.